Suleman80/CS-Tech-Automation/docs/README.md

-## 📌 Customer Success Mastery Course | API, SQL, Python & AI
+# 📌 Customer Success Mastery Course | API, SQL, Python & AI

 Hey there!
-I’m diving into the technical side of Customer Success with this repository, exploring API integrations, SQL for customer insights, and AI-powered automation.
-This repo contains the complete materials for the **Customer Success Mastery Course**, designed to equip learners with essential skills in Customer Success (CS), automation, AI, and data analysis.
+This repository documents **my personal learning journey** in tech-driven Customer Success, exploring API integrations, SQL for customer insights, and AI-powered automation.
+The **Customer Success Mastery Course** is my 25+ lesson roadmap, designed to build skills in Customer Success (CS), automation, AI, and data analysis.
+It’s a work in progress, created as I learn – not a ready-made course for others, but a guide to my growth and an inspiration for those on a similar path.

 ### What’s Inside?

-✅ **Customer Success Essentials** – Learn the fundamentals of CS, key metrics, and success planning.
+✅ **Customer Success Essentials** – Learning the fundamentals of CS, key metrics, and success planning.
-✅ **API & Automation** – Master API testing with Postman and automate workflows using Make.
+✅ **API & Automation** – Mastering API testing with Postman and automating workflows using Make.
-✅ **Data Analysis & AI** – Use SQL and Python to analyze customer data and predict churn.
+✅ **Data Analysis & AI** – Using SQL and Python to analyze customer data and predict churn.
-✅ **CS Platforms & Tools** – Explore tools like Gainsight and integrate them with AI via Make.
+✅ **CS Platforms & Tools** – Exploring tools like Gainsight and configuring native integrations.
-✅ **Advanced CS Operations** – Scale CS operations and design automation strategies for teams.
+✅ **Advanced CS Operations** – Scaling CS operations and designing automation strategies for teams.

 ### 🛠 Tools I’m Using

-Here’s a quick overview of the tools powering this course and my workflows:
+Here’s a quick overview of the tools powering my learning journey:

 - **Development & Automation:** Git, GitHub, GitHub Actions, Python, Bash, Make, Postman
 - **Data & Analytics:** SQL, Excel, Looker Studio, API integrations
 - **Customer Success & Productivity:** Gainsight (sandbox), Make, Claude API

-For a detailed breakdown of these tools and how I use them, check out [TOOLS.md](https://github.com/Suleman80/CS-Tech-Automation/blob/main/TOOLS.md).
+For a detailed breakdown of these tools and how I use them, check out [TOOLS.md](docs/TOOLS.md).

 I’m leveraging automation and analytics to build smarter CS workflows.
 Want to collaborate or chat about it?
-Let’s connect! 🚀
+Let’s connect! 📚